 Oh, plus it has the added bonus of being chocolate flavour.

 You can find all the ingredients, steps, and even nutritional information at the Foxy Folksy blog, but here we’ll give you an overview of the method just to demonstrate how easy it is.
 This may also serve as an inspiration to those who prefer to find their own way in the kitchen rather than follow recipes exactly.
+Here’s an abbreviated guide to the five steps for making this icing, followed by a more detailed description of each step:

 Combine flour, sugar, salt and cocoa powder in a mixing bowl, then transfer it into a saucepan.
 Pour in milk while whisking thoroughly until all the dry ingredients have dissolved and no lumps remain.